-Scotland Excel continues to build its portfolio of Associate Members, which currently number 94 in total.
-Associate Members are made up of 21 Arm's Length External Organisations (ALEOs), who gain associate membership through their host local authority.
-A further 73 Associate Members are drawn from a range of sectors including Social Housing, Charitable Trusts and include a number of Scottish Government Bodies.
+Scotland Excel continues to build its portfolio of Associate Members, which currently comprises 111 in total.
+Associate Members are made up of 21 Arm's Length External Organisations (ALEOs), who gain associate membership through their host local authority; and a further 90 Associate Members drawn from a range of sectors, including Social Housing, Charitable Trusts and a number of Scottish Government Bodies.